ClickHouse/ClickHouse/docs/en/operations/system-tables/trace_log.md

     - `Real` represents collecting stack traces by wall-clock time.
     - `CPU` represents collecting stack traces by CPU time.
     - `Memory` represents collecting allocations and deallocations when memory allocation exceeds the subsequent watermark.
+    - `MemoryPeak` represents collecting updates of peak memory usage.
     - `MemorySample` represents collecting random allocations and deallocations.
-    - `MemoryPeak` represents collecting updates of peak memory usage.
+    - `MemoryProfile` represents a periodic dump of a random sample of active allocations, see [heap_profiler_log_sample_rate](../../operations/server-configuration-parameters/settings.md#heap_profiler_log_sample_rate).
     - `ProfileEvent` represents collecting of increments of profile events.
 - `thread_id` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Thread identifier.
 - `query_id` ([String](../../sql-reference/data-types/string.md)) — Query identifier that can be used to get details about a query that was running from the [query_log](#system_tables-query_log) system table.